Sold-Out Crowd Packs Breslin Center to Tip off Basketball Season

 In the summer of 2009, Merchant spent time with USA Basketball as an assistant coach for the Women’s World University Games team in Belgrade, Serbia.
 Team USA went undefeated and took home the Gold medal, topping Russia, 83-64 in the championship game.

 In her first season at Michigan State, Merchant took the youngest team in the Big Ten to its seventh-straight postseason trip, advancing to the championship game of the WNIT, and tied for the most wins (23) by a first-year Spartan basketball coach in MSU history.
-The 23 wins tied for the fourth-winningest season in program history and also tied a career-high for Merchant.
 In addition, the Spartans won 10 conference games for the sixth consecutive season and advanced to the Big Ten Tournament semifinals for the fifth-straight year.
 Individually, Allyssa DeHaan earned first team All-Big Ten honors, while a pair of freshmen - Kalisha Keane and Brittney Thomas - were honorable mention all-conference and on the All-Freshman Team.

 During her tenure with the Eagles, Merchant guided Eastern Michigan to a record of 147-91 (.618), including three 20-win seasons, three postseason appearances and two Mid-American Conference West Division titles.
 Before coaching at Eastern Michigan, Merchant spent three seasons at Saginaw Valley State, posting a 54-29 (.651) record.
 Prior to becoming a head coach, Merchant was the top assistant for three years at Oakland University (1992-95).